Max Kless

 One sharp metric change: if “engagement” is your proxy for value, try adding “regret.”
 Ask users whether they feel good about time spent after the session.
 People are often honest when you give them language.

-You probably will not do most of this.
+Most teams still skip most of this.
 The incentives point elsewhere.
-But you should at least know what you are choosing.
+Meh, that’s incentive gravity.
+At minimum, know what you are choosing.

 The training question Link to heading

 FOMO is a signal that the environment is demanding constant orientation.
-JOMO is often the moment someone decides they do not want to live like a watchman.
+JOMO is often the moment someone decides to stop living like a watchman.

 You are teaching people what matters.
 What to monitor.
 Whether silence is safe.